220321-NET/P1-blchilds/README.md

 ### Functionality ###
 User can signup</br>
 User can login</br>
+If the user tries to login without an account, they are prompted to sign-up</br>
 User can buy products</br>
 User can check order history</br>
 Manager can add stock</br>